githubixx/ansible-role-kubernetes-worker/README.md

 ansible-role-kubernetes-worker
 ==============================

-This Ansible playbook is used in [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 7 - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-7/).
+This Ansible playbook is used in [Kubernetes the not so hard way with Ansible - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-worker/).
 This playbook installs Kubernetes worker including kubelet and kube-proxy.
-For more information please see [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 7 - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-7/).
+For more information please see [Kubernetes the not so hard way with Ansible - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-worker/).

 Versions
 --------